seabox/blog-seaboxes/_posts/2020-06-28-breathing-hdydi-part-6.md

 * Have an open mind
 * Read [a beginners guide to starting mindfulness](https://www.shannonharvey.com/blogs/blog/my-year-of-living-mindfully-a-beginners-guide-to-starting-a-mindfulness-practice)
 * Decide when each day you will make 5 minutes to start
-* Get an app that has a "getting started" or "beginners guide"
+* Get an app that has a "getting started" or "beginners guide" *(after much deliberation I chose Headspace because of the way it was structured and the male voice, but I did look into Calm, Smiling Mind, Insight timer, Ten Percent Happier.
+Try one, if you don't like it try another, but just stick with one)*
 * [Just Do It](https://youtu.be/Lp7E973zozc)